Authentic Paella Recipe: A Flavorful Spanish Delight 🇪🇸🍲

 Thursday Tradition:

 In Spain, it’s customary to eat paella on Thursdays.
-This tradition is said to have originated with restaurants serving it on this day to attract workers before the weekend.
+This tradition has originated with restaurants serving it on this day to attract workers before the weekend.

 Paella Royale:

-It’s such an emblematic dish in Spain that it’s even been served at royal weddings and official banquets.
+It’s such an emblematic dish in Spain.
+They even served at royal weddings and official banquets.
 It’s symbolizing the country’s culinary heritage.

 A dish for everyone:

-In the past, paella was cooked by men, while women took care of household chores.
-Preparing a good paella outdoors was seen as a sign of virility.
+In the past, paella was cooked by men.
+Meanwhile, women took care of household chores.
+Yes, the paella preparation, outdoors was seen as a sign of virility.

 A Controversial Recipe: